alirokni/node-server/README.md

    ---- logo.png
 </pre>

-For above structure, runing server.js in dev or node directory will result in showing following in terminal
+For above structure, runing server.js in parent directory of dev and node directory will result in showing following in terminal

 <pre>
 /Users/USERNAME/dev $ node server.js